-5. Public Hearing - The purpose of the public hearing is to receive comments from members of the public regarding the Long-term City Finances focus area of the Town Plan
+5. Public Hearing - The purpose of the public hearing is to receive comments from members of the public regarding the complete 2023 Town Plan

-6. Discussion - Second review of the Long-term City Finances focus area of the 2023 Town Plan - City Manager / Assistant City Manager
+6. Discussion - Second review of the complete 2023 Town Plan - City Manager / Assistant City Manager

 Attachments for Reference: